Sandstone Ranch, Alberta (Photo by Karol Dabbs)

 Natural area: Milk River Ridge

 The Sandstone Grazing Co-operative consists of five members who graze 1,810 acres (733 hectares) of deeded lands owned by NCC and its partners, and 2,333 acres (944 hectares) of Crown lease land.
 Under the agreement, NCC mortgaged the purchase of the grazing lease by the Sandstone Grazing Co-operative.
-In return, NCC developed a stewardship credit program that provides ranchers the opportunity to earn credits by implementing beneficial management practises (BMPs) on their own properties.
+NCC staff developed a stewardship credit program that provides ranchers the opportunity to earn credits by implementing beneficial management practices (BMPs) on their own properties.
 These credits partially offset the fees of their yearly mortgage.

 This program provides incentives for the leaseholders to maintain or improve stewardship of the fescue grasslands and riparian areas beyond the borders of the Sandstone Ranch.
 Rotational grazing is an example of a BMP that has been implemented by some of the leaseholders.
 This rotation allows native plants and riparian areas a chance to recover.
 In turn, this helps create healthy, sustainable grassland habitat that both cattle and wildlife species depend on.

 This project was made possible with the support of the Government of Canada under the Natural Areas Conservation Program.